First Year Program

 Flexibility and Choice

-As a Social Sciences student, you will have a great deal of flexibility when creating your Level I program and will be able to choose from a wide range of courses, including those offered by other faculties.
+As a Social Sciences student, you will have a great deal of flexibility when creating your Level I program and will be able to choose from a wide range of courses, including those offered by other Faculties.
 However certain requirements must be met.
-Students must take at least 12 units of required Social Sciences courses.
-The remaining 18 units of courses can be chosen from Social Sciences or other Faculties, providing you meet the prerequisites of individual courses.
+Students must take at least 18 units of required Social Sciences courses.
+The remaining 12 units of courses can be chosen from Social Sciences or other Faculties, providing you meet the prerequisites of individual courses.

 Level One Courses